Skip to content

 Shutterstock

-As a basis of veggie burgers, Latin American cuisine and more, black beans provide a partial protein and you just need half a cup of soaked beans to get seven grams of protein.
-They are an extremely versatile vegan protein—you can mash and fry them to create fritters or boil them with onions and garlic to create a Cuban-influenced side dish.
-With a high sugar content, you can even turn them into an east Asian dessert filling for a vegan pastry to impress your friends.
+Black beans provide a delicious, versatile, fiber-rich protein, and you need just half a cup to get 7 grams of protein.
+They are an extremely versatile vegan protein—you can mash and fry them to create fritters, boil them with onions and garlic to create a Cuban-influenced side dish, add them as a base for veggie burgers, throw them into some sweet potato tacos, and much, much more.

 Shutterstock